YannMagnin/sh-elf-vhex/README.md

 ```

 Or by cloning the project and using the `bootstrap.sh` script, see
-`./scripts/bootstrap.sh --help` for more information about possible operation
+`./scripts/bootstrap.sh --help` for more information about possible operations
 you can do with it (like uninstalling the compiler)

 ```bash